NetPurpose/tech-tests/frontend/README.md

 An example of the user interacting with the page, e.g. using buttons, sliders, dropdowns etc.

+Mandatory feature set:

+- Add and remove a holding (ideally on a separate page)
+- Sort the displayed list of holdings (e.g. by name and value)

-Some ideas for this part (again not expecting all of them, and feel free to come up with something more interesting):
+Some ideas to extend this part (feel free to come up with something more interesting):

 - Login flow
-- Add / update / remove a holding
+- Update a holding
-- Filter and sort the data that's displayed
+- Search and filter the data that's displayed

+### Summary

+So, you should end up with an app that:

+- Grabs holdings data from the local API
+- Displays that on the page, with options to sort by name or value
+- On a separate page, allows you to add and remove a holding

+Plus whatever extensions you have time for!

 ## Judging criteria